pwang649/myWiki/docs/Reinforcement Learning/DP.md

 title: Dyanamic Programming
 sidebar_position: 4
 ---

+Dynamic Programming (DP) refers to the collection of algorithms that can be used to compute optimal policies given a perfect model of the environment as an MDP.
+DP can rarely be used in practice because of their great cost, but are nonetheless important theoretically as all other approaches to computing the value function are, in effect, approximations of DP.
+DP algorithms are obtained by turning the Bellman equations into assignments, that is, into update rules for improving approximations of the desired value functions.

 ### Planning by Dynamic Programming

 - **Dynamic:** Problems that have sequantial or temporal component, step-by-step changes